benspratling4/SwiftZsh/README.md

 ### Verbatim strings

-If your string already has proper escaping, you can turn off the escaping by using the argument label `varbatim:`.
+If your string already has proper escaping, you can turn off the escaping by using the argument label `verbatim:`.

 ```swift
 let alreadyEscapedString:String = "WIP.\\ \\ I\\'m\\ still\\ \\\"testing\\\"\\ it."